About Us

 We carry this out through four pillars, which are bridge, connect, integrate, and expand.

-Bridging the gap between athletics, sports, fitness, audiologists, and speech-language pathologists.
+Bridging the gap between athletics, sports, fitness, speech-language pathologists, and audiologists.

-Connecting with community partners for training and awareness.
+Connecting with communities for awareness, education, and training.

 OUR ANNUAL GOALS